 While these projects tend to be costlier, they provide better returns; however, there are ways around these high costs.
 For example, instead of doing a high-end upscale bathroom remodel you could budget for materials and save thousands down the road.

 Try focusing on home projects that involve replacing broken things more so than remodeling.
-Remodeling also reported that replacement projects generated a 74% return on investment, while remodeling projects provided just 63.7% on average.
+Replacement projects generated a 74% return on investment, while remodeling projects provided just 63.7% on average.
 Outdated appliances, faucets, and finishes can become potential ROI opportunities as well.

 “Don’t judge a book by its cover.”
 You can kick this adage to the curb when it comes to curb appeal.
 Anything from poor landscaping to a strangely colored house can hurt your curb appeal.
 Landscaping is good a start because it’s typically inexpensive and an easy do it yourself project.
 Keep it cost-effective by maintaining the lawn neatly trimmed, killing weeds, removing any dead plants, adding new mulch to plant beds, adding a stone path, and adding lighting.

 Much like your home’s interior, make the outside of your home warm and eye-catching.
 This can be simply accomplished by painting or replacing your front door, repainting the home’s exterior, updating windows, and pressure washing focal points (driveways, walkways, or home exteriors).
 Bottom line, a study from Michigan State University indicates that landscaping and curb appeal investments can increase perceived home value between 5% to 11%.